-Join a dynamic conversation about Workforce Skilling and the challenges preparing San Francisco’s workforce.
+On November 12th, the SF Chamber hosted a dynamic conversation about Workforce Skilling and the challenges preparing San Francisco’s workforce.

-Allyson Knox, Senior Director of Education Policy at Microsoft, will share how increased access to digital skills can support the local economy, and describe the Microsoft Global Skilling Initiative (GSI), a comprehensive approach to digital skilling.
+Allyson Knox, Senior Director of Education Policy at Microsoft, shared how increased access to digital skills can support the local economy, and describe the Microsoft Global Skilling Initiative (GSI), a comprehensive approach to digital skilling.
 Empowering disadvantaged and unemployed residents to learn how to represent themselves online, network, and connect with recruiters is a critical component of GSI, providing better access to “jobs of the future.”

 This event is a salon-style presentation, panel and conversation focused on Workforce Skilling across the US, presented with a particular focus on San Francisco.
 It is centered on the recent research on this topic from the Brookings Institution.